7 Best Beaches in Sintra, Portugal

 Best for: Hiking and water sports

-Located between Praia Grande and Praia das Maçãs, Praia da Adraga is a stunning beach that boasts crystal-clear waters and a horseshoe shape surrounded by cliffs.
+Located between Praia Grande and Praia das Maçãs, Praia da Adraga is a stunning beach that boasts crystal-clear waters surrounded by cliffs.

 Besides water activities, there are also plenty of hiking options around Praia da Adraga.